I went to Coachella for the first time and as a rookie, wound up discovering many do’s and don’ts. Even though I got lucky enough…

 What are the people like inside Coachella?:

 Coachella is a celebrity show out.
-I don’t know if it’s the fan girl in me, but there is something super dope about seeing Kendall Jenner hanging out with Quavo and Shania Twain at the same time (see photo below).
+NGL – it’s dope seeing Kendall Jenner hanging out with Quavo and Shania Twain at the same time (see photo below).
 Outside of celebrities, we definitely engaged with fellow festival go-ers and found some to be receptive but I was surprised to see many were not.
-Maybe it's just the LA Instagram thots and snobbery, but there wasn't that typical happy-go-lucky-be-friends-with-everyone festival vibe.
-But then again, there aren't as many high-society festivals like this one in the U.S.
+Maybe it’s just the LA Instagram snobbery, but there wasn’t that typical happy-go-lucky-be-friends-with-everyone festival vibe.

 The music at Coachella: